 Depth-of-field Preview

-Press the depth-of-field preview button to stop down to the current aperture setting.
-The diaphragm in the lens will be set to the current aperture so you can check the depth of field (range of acceptable focus) through the viewfinder.
+Press the depth-of-field preview button to stop down the aperture and see the range of acceptable focus in the viewfinder.

 The exposure will be locked (AE lock) while you press the depth-of-field preview button.